 Quality assurance systems and processes were in place to ensure that all matters relating to x-rays reflect legislation and best practice guidance.
 It was evidenced that all measures are taken to optimise radiation dose exposure.
-This included the use of rectangular collimation, x-ray audits and digital x-ray processing.
+This included the use of rectangular collimation and digital x-ray processing.
+It was identified that the six-monthly x-ray quality audits had not been completed.
+This was discussed with Mr Turk and following the inspection, RQIA received evidence that this matter had been addressed.

-The radiology and radiation safety arrangements evidenced that procedures are in place to ensure that appropriate x-rays are taken safely.
+As a result of the action taken following the inspection, it is determined that radiology and radiation safety arrangements and procedures are in place to ensure that appropriate x-rays are taken safely.